CommonsBuild/tec-info/wg-digest/unprocessed-channels/COMMUNITY_general ce531d5a789a4be78fd776a668e62d07.md

 aar0n

-[[thread]: I am trying to get my idea started, so if you want to talk about my idea I’d be happy to share my vision for it](about:blank#)
+[thread]: I am trying to get my idea started, so if you want to talk about my idea I’d be happy to share my vision for it

 <h3>Nate0909 <img src="https://cdn.discordapp.com/avatars/760616661983166536/57fa82fe8b83af9a01c56339bf8c945f.png" width=25 height=25></h3>